 BONUS: If Your Single Friend Can’t Be Trusted in Marriage, They Should’ve Never Been Trusted

 I'm gonna end this on a point that has never made sense to me.
 Sometimes, when a married person will challenge me on why there is no need for them to have single friends—especially ones of the opposite sex—my immediate response is "Why?"
-If they even hint to the fact that they don't trust that kind of dynamic, almost always my response is, "So, if you don't trust someone, why were you friends with them in the first place?"
+If they even hint at the fact that they don't trust that kind of dynamic, almost always my response is, "So if you don't trust someone, why were you friends with them in the first place?"

 Listen, while it is important to safeguard your relationship and create mutual boundaries in order to make that possible, if you've got a partner that wants to cheat, they will find a way to do it.
 Besides, "friend" is not a word that should be used casually.
-If you trusted someone enough to be in your wedding or even come to see you publicly profess your love, if you trust someone enough to watch your children, if you trust someone enough to hold some of your confidentialities—how can you not trust that they will remain trustworthy now that you've got a spouse?
+If you trusted someone enough to be in your wedding or even come to see you publicly profess your love if you trust someone enough to watch your children if you trust someone enough to hold some of your confidentialities—how can you not trust that they will remain trustworthy now that you've got a spouse?

 Yeah, the issue shouldn't be whether or not singles can be friends with married folks—it's if you are choosing the right friends, regardless of their relational status to begin with.

 As I shared earlier, when people get married, things change.
-To a certain extent, dynamics of their friendships, whether their friends are single or married, is included.
+To a certain extent, the dynamics of their friendships, whether their friends are single or married, is included.
 What I hope is this all will buck the notion that single friendships are an automatic no-no. A good friend is good friend.
 Single or not.
 Period.